ArminBolic0/2D-RPG-pygame/README.md

-HERO QUEST
+# HERO QUEST

-Hero Quest
-Hero Quest is a classic 2D RPG game developed in Python using the PyGame library.
+**Hero Quest** is a classic 2D RPG game built using Python and PyGame.

-The game offers multiple hero classes, each with their own unique skills, attacks, advantages, and disadvantages—ensuring a balanced and engaging experience.
+The game includes multiple **hero classes** to choose from, each with specific skills and attacks.

-🎮 Gameplay
-Single-player RPG experience

-Multiple hero classes to choose from
+Every class has its own advantages and disadvantages, making the gameplay balanced and strategic.

+This is a **single-player game** where the player can:
-Explore multiple maps
+- Move through multiple maps

-Use a variety of skills
+- Use different skills

-Manage crucial resources like energy and health

-Competitive ranking system

-View top players in the leaderboards
+- Manage **energy** and **health**, which are crucial for survival

+The game also features a **ranking system** to make the experience more competitive, with a leaderboard to display the top players based on points.

+---

-🛠️ Technologies Used
+## Technologies Used

-Python
+- **Python**

-PyGame – Python library for 2D game development
+- **PyGame** – Python library for developing 2D games

-MySQL – Used for storing player data and rankings
+- **MySQL**

 FLOWCHART
 -----------------------------------------------------